jolicode/castor/doc/installation/alternative-methods.md

         castor --version || \
         (echo "Could not install castor.
 Is the target directory writeable?" && (exit 1))
     ```

+    > [!NOTE]
+    > Under Windows Subsystem for Linux (WSL), use this Linux binary.
+The Windows
+    > one runs as a Windows process, outside of your WSL environment.

 === "Linux ARM64"